serbanghita/TypeScript-Builds/README.md

 # TypeScript Builds
 > Example of TypeScript builds and workflows.
-> For official examples go to https://www.typescriptlang.org/samples/index.html
+> For the official examples go to https://www.typescriptlang.org/samples/index.html

 ## Examples